Medicare in Nebraska

 Who Qualifies for Medicare in Nebraska?

-If you are a U.S. citizen age 65 or older, you qualify for Medicare in NE.
+If you are a U.S. citizen or permanent resident age 65 or older, you qualify for Medicare.
 It’s as simple as that.

 Of course, not everything about Medicare is that simple.

 Medicare is a federal program that provides affordable health insurance to older Americans nearing retirement.
-At age 65, you can enroll in Part A (known as “hospital insurance”), Part B (“medical insurance”), or both — collectively known as Original Medicare.
-If you enroll in both, you have the option to add Part D to help with drug costs and Medigap (supplemental insurance) to help cover some out-of-pocket expenses.
+At age 65, you can enroll in Part A (hospital insurance), Part B (medical insurance), or both — collectively known as Original Medicare.
+If you enroll in both, you have the option to add Part D to help with drug costs and Medigap (supplemental insurance) to cover some out-of-pocket expenses.

 Private insurance companies manage Part D and Medigap plans with guidance from the federal government.
 That’s also the case with Medicare Advantage in Nebraska.